vonHupfburg/memory-game/README.md

 # memory-game
-A memory game to be part of my portfolio
+A memory game to be part of my portfolio.